St Paul’s C.E. Primary School

 Wave 3: Additional highly personalised interventions

 Children receive 1:1 or small group timetabled support to work on personalised learning targets.
 Teachers are involved in planning the support following recommendations by the SENDco and external agencies.
-Trained teaching assistants deliver planned interventions following targets recorded on class provision maps.
+Trained teaching assistants deliver planned interventions following targets recorded on Individual Education Plans (IEP’s).

 d) How do we adapt the curriculum and the learning environment?

 St Paul’s staff through training and following specialist advice scaffold and differentiate the curriculum to meet the needs of all children.
 This is achieved through:

 - grouping of pupils (1:1, small groups, partner work)